 Survey access with reusable or one-time kiosk codes

 2. After entering the employee number/first name or the code, employees will be able to access their survey, provided that a match has been made with an existing employee on the system.
+Once they have authenticated themselves, they must click on Start survey to begin.

 4. They are able to exit the survey at any point by clicking on Exit survey on the upper right.
 Exiting the survey will not submit it nor save the given answers so far.
 The employee will be prompted to either stay on the survey or exit it.